FFRF SLC

 Commemoration of the 100th Anniversary of the Scopes (Monkey) Trial.

-FFRFSLC Fundraiser To Help People Gain Freedom From Polygamy
+Past Project: Helping People Gain Freedom From Polygamy

 During the month of August 2025, the Salt Lake Chapter of the Freedom From Religion Foundation ran a fundraising campaign for Holding Out Help, an organization that assists people who are trapped in restrictive polygamous communities and want to leave but don't have the means to do so on their own.
 Money that FFRFSLC members and other local freethinkers donated to this campaign was matched, dollar for dollar, by a charitable grant from the national FFRF office, thus doubling the effectiveness of each local person's donation.
 A total of $2,500 was raised during this campaign.

 Although our FFRFSLC fundraising campaign has now ended, Holding Out Help's need for money and other assistance is still great.
-If you would like to support their efforts by giving financial donations, by voluteering your time, or by providing needed supplies, check out their website by clicking here...
+If you would like to support their efforts by giving financial donations, by volunteering your time, or by providing needed supplies, check out their website by clicking here...

 https://holdingouthelp.org/

-FFRFSLC Service Project With Tiny Tim's Foundation For Kids
+Past Project: Tiny Tim's Foundation For Kids

-In June of 2025, members of our Salt Lake Chapter of the Freedom From Religion Foundation donated their time to make some wooden toys for Tiny Tim's Foundation For Kids.
+In June of 2025, members of our Salt Lake Chapter of the Freedom From Religion Foundation donated their time to make some wooden toys for Tiny Tim's Foundation for Kids.

 Tiny Tim's provides more than just toys to children in need.
 They also deliver clothes, school and hygiene kits, and more.
-If you'd like to help them in their mission to improve the lives of children in American and around the world, check out their website by clicking here...
+If you'd like to help them in their mission to improve the lives of children in America and around the world, check out their website by clicking here...

 https://tinytimstoys.org/